-We called those combining two or more commands into one line as Command Chaining.
+We called those combining two or more commands into one line Command Chaining.

 In this tutorial, Ourtechroom will walk you through various methods for combining multiple commands efficiently.